ProjectEvergreen/greenwood/www/pages/docs/css-and-images.md

 ### Theming
-To enable theming through global styles, create a file in your workspace styles directoy called _theme.css_,  e.g. _src/styles/theme.css_ and import it into your page templates.
+To enable theming through global styles, create a file in your workspace styles directory called _theme.css_,  e.g. _src/styles/theme.css_ and import it into your page templates.
 Greenwood will include this in a `<style>` tag in the `<head>` of the generated pages.

 #### Example